Mark Stewart KC

 Year of Call 1988 Year of Silk 2005

-"Combines an engaging advocacy style with an excellent legal mind and a personable manner." - Legal 500 UK 2020
+"Combines an engaging advocacy style with an excellent legal mind and a personable manner." - Legal 500 UK Bar

-"An exceptional advocate who masters highly complex and technical cases." - Legal 500 UK 2020
+"An exceptional advocate who masters highly complex and technical cases." - Legal 500 UK Bar

-He is instructed regularly in large Fatal Accident Inquiries and has been instructed to represent the interests of public bodies and private enterprises, as well as next of kin of deceased persons.
+He is instructed regularly in large Fatal Accident Inquiries, representing the interests of public bodies and private enterprises, as well as next of kin of deceased persons.

 Representative Cases